Bread Dad

 As an Amazon Associate, this website earns from qualifying purchases.
 At no extra cost to you, we make a small commission if you buy products via the affiliate links below.

 • Check the bread machine yeast in your local supermarket after New Year’s.
 Right after this date (for a month or two), some supermarkets often discount their bread machine yeast by 25-50%.
-Since the holiday “baking” season is over, some supermarkets try discounting in order to move the yeast (so it doesn’t sit on the shelf for another year).
+Since the holiday “baking” season is over, some supermarkets try discounting in order to “move” the yeast (so it doesn’t sit on the shelf for another year).
 This can lead to great potential savings since bread machine yeast is expensive, especially during the holiday “baking season”.

-• Instant Yeast – Instant yeast does not have to be dissolved & preactivated in a liquid before using.
+• Instant Yeast – Instant yeast does not have to be dissolved & preactivated in a liquid before use.
 It can be used to make bread machine breads as well as oven baked breads.

 • Sourdough Starter – This ingredient is needed in order to create delicious sourdough bread.
 Sourdough starters are a combination of yeasts and bacteria that create the classic sour taste associated with sourdough breads.